 "Young people today don't listen to pipe organ music on their iPods," he says.

-With the rapid rise of preference for Contemporary Christian Music among new generations of church goers, there has been wholesale replacement of the older traditional hymns, accompanied by a considerable decrease in the popularity of pipe organs over the years.
+With the rapid rise of preferences for various styles of Contemporary Christian Music among new generations of church goers, there has been wholesale replacement of the older traditional hymns, accompanied by a considerable decrease in the popularity of pipe organs over the years.
 As a result, a number of formerly quite successful pipe organ builders have gone out of business.
 Examples include: